ers-stars/dolphot_jwst/docs/post-processing/catalogs.rst

   * Selecting only sources with low **Flag** values (e.g., below 2-4) can help reject badly photometered stars.
 Depending on the **Force1** settings, **Type** can also be used to reject bad sources.
 If the field is very crowded, you may wish to ignore **Type** and do a more careful selection in **Sharpness**, **Crowding**, etc.
   * Due to details of the fit-procedure, we advise against using **Chi** to select good sources.

-A loose, completenss-oriented, selection to reject obvious outliers but preserve as many stars as possible can be done using the following parameters:
+A loose, completeness-oriented, selection to reject obvious outliers but preserve as many stars as possible can be done using the following parameters:

 * SNR >=4
 * Sharp^2 <= 0.1